What Is a Mother?

 5. The Evolutionary & Social Science of Motherhood

-Sociologists also note that societies that support mothers — with healthcare, rest, emotional recognition, and equal parenting roles — show higher happiness indexes and stronger emotional stability in children.
+- Societies that support mothers — with healthcare, rest, and equal parenting roles — show higher happiness indexes.

 6. Beyond Biology — The Universal Mother Within